DISHANTJOSHI1/dishant_data603/Final_project/README.md

 * Kafka

 # Run Instructions
+## To run this we are using kafka.
+So we need to first activate the kafka and zookeeper in the background using the foolowing commands.
+This cammands are
+## for macOS

+* All commands need to be run from new terminal from Kafka downloaded location

+* sh bin/zookeeper-server-start.sh config/zookeeper.properties

+* bin/kafka-server-start.sh config/server.properties

+* ./bin.kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic topic1

+* ./bin/kafka-console-producer.sh --broker-list localhost:9092 --topic topic1

 ## Run the files below in the following order.
 ## 1. producer_a.py
 ## 2. consumer_a.py